kaBeech/serious-shanns/README.md

 ## Differences from Comic Mono
 1. I just edited the 'a' to make it look less like an 'o'
 2. Currently there is no bold version.
-I will make a bold version of some sort but I have not yet done so
+I plan to make a bold version of some sort but I have not yet done so
 - Note: you can ignore the generate.py file - it generates the original Comic Mono font.
 I haven't decided yet if I'm going to modify or remove it

 ## License